Water, which we are made of

 Critics consider such a punishment ridiculous.
 They say the case demonstrates the ineffectiveness of current environmental law and the urgent need to change legislative and legal norms to defend the rights of nature so that the environment and biodiversity can be preserved and safeguarded.

-The Assemblée populaire du Rhône (Rhône People's Assembly) has been discussing ideas for a different way of dealing with the 807-kilometre-long river, which flows into the Mediterranean near Marseille, since August 2021.
-Until October 2023, 30 randomly selected citizens from the French and Swiss catchment areas of the Rhône will discuss the issue.
+The Assemblée populaire du Rhône (Rhône People's Assembly) began its deliberations in August 2021.
+The aim was to develop ideas for a different approach to the 807-kilometre-long river, which flows into the Mediterranean near Marseille.
+By August 2023, 30 randomly selected citizens from the French and Swiss catchment areas of the Rhône had discussed the topic.
+The results were presented to the public on 15 March 2024.

 Rhône Appeal